 Methods of Pulling Honey

-Now, beekeepers will want to uncap the honey and pull it out of the frame.
-There are different methods of doing this now that your honey is ready to harvest!
+When harvesting, beekeepers uncap the honey and pull it out of the frame.
+There are different methods of doing this now that the honey is ready to harvest!

-One way is called the “fork method”.
+One way is called the “fork method.”
 There is an uncapping fork tool that beekeepers can use to slide into each cell and gently pull the wax cover off the frame.
-Even though this is very efficient as beekeepers are pulling each individual cell’s wax, this method does take a while.
+Although efficient, this is a time-intensive process.

 Roller Uncapped Tool Method